 Day 7 - Santa Fe - Royal Gorge - Colorado Springs.
 Leave Santa Fe and drive north to Colorado Springs, Colorado, stopping at the ROYAL GORGE BRIDGE en route.
 Walk across the world's highest suspension bridge and marvel at the rugged rock walls that plunge more than 1,000 feet down to the Arkansas River.
 Continue to Colorado Springs, home to the U.S. Olympic Training Center.
 (B)

 Day 8 - Colorado Springs - Denver.
 Take the PIKES PEAK COG RAILWAY up to the summit of 14,110-foot Pikes Peak, the place that inspired Katharine Lee Bates to write America the Beautiful.
 We then explore GARDEN OF THE GODS, featuring 300-foot towering sandstone rock formations against a backdrop of snowcapped Pikes Peak and brilliant blue skies.
-During lunch, enjoy a performance by a local cowboy [LF] STORYTELLER, who will weave stories of the Old West and share his local traditions and culture.
 This afternoon, head north to Denver, where your Tour Director hosts a special farewell dinner.
 Wonderful conversation and cuisine make the perfect finale for your vacation.
-(B,L,D)
+(B,D)

 Day 9 - Denver.
 Bid farewell to your new friends as you transfer to Denver International Airport for your flight home.
 (B)